 Does Memorising Sight Words Improve Fluency?

-One of the most common reasons for getting children to memorise sight words is to allow them to recognise the words instantly.
+One of the most common reasons for getting children to rote-learn sight words is to allow them to recognise the words instantly.
 This is supposed to improve their reading fluency.

 Yet, while the strategy probably does improve a child’s fluency for reading the particular words they’ve learned, it’s unlikely to improve their overall reading fluency.